Festival Hunters Chase Preview, Tips, Runners & Trends (Cheltenham Festival)

 Horse Racing stats man, Andy has contributed to OLBG for 18 years - An Ipswich fan and F1 fanatic, he also contributes EFL football and Motor Sport opinion.

-The Foxhunter Chase is run over the Gold Cup distance of three miles and two and a half furlongs restricted to amateur riders only, the 'Amateurs Gold Cup' here at Cheltenham.
+The Festival Hunters Chase is run over the Gold Cup distance of three miles and two and a half furlongs restricted to amateur riders only, the 'Amateurs Gold Cup' here at Cheltenham.

 The race is open to runners who have either twice won a Point to Point (PTP) race or those who have finished in the first two of a Hunter Chase at least twice.

-We also have a dedicated Cheltenham tips page that will cover this race as well as all of the other races on the day of the race, see which runners the OLBG racing tipsters are predicting to win this race and the others on the cards.
+If you are interested in other predictions at Cheltenham then head over to the Cheltenham tips page to see which runners are being supported by the OLBG racing tipsters and also compare those predictions to the runners that make the trend shortlist when added below.
 We cover every race at the Cheltenham Festival and below you can find links to all of the races for each of Tuesday, Wednesday, Thursday & Friday.

-How competitive is the Foxhunter Chase Challenge Cup market?
+How competitive is the Festival Hunters Chase market?
 When looking at the over-rounds for the last 20 renewals, the most competitive market was in 2024 when the race had an over-round of 120%.
-The race in 2007 was a race that was most in the bookie's favour with an over-round of 136%, whilst on average over the last 20 renewals of the Foxhunter Chase Challenge Cup, the over-round has been 129%, which means the bookie expects to pay out £100 for every £129 which is bet.
+The race in 2007 was a race that was most in the bookie's favour with an over-round of 136%, whilst on average over the last 20 renewals of the Festival Hunters Chase, the over-round has been 130%, which means the bookie expects to pay out £100 for every £130 which is bet.

-These are the top three quickest-run Foxhunter Chase Challenge Cup over the last 20 renewals:
+These are the top three quickest-run Festival Hunters Chase over the last 20 renewals:

 1. Zemsky (6:37.20) in 2011